MEK4100 – Mathematical Methods in Mechanics

 Schedule, syllabus and examination date

-MEK4100 offers an introduction to some key topics of mathematics applied in physics.
+The course offers an introduction to some key topics of mathematics applied in physics.
 The first major topic is dimensional analysis, scaling and perturbation techniques.
-Included are regular and singular perturbations, the Poincare-Lindstedt's method, boundary layers, multiple scale expansions and the WKB method.
+Included are regular and singular perturbations, the Poincare-Lindstedt´s method, boundary layers, multiple scale expansions and the WKB method.
 The perturbation solutions are verified by and compared to numerical solutions.
-The second major topic is calculus of variation and Hamilton's principle.
+The second major topic is calculus of variation and Hamilton´s principle.
 The application of the methods and theory in the course is demonstrated through solution of selected problems from mechanics and other natural sciences.

-- you master dominant balance analysis and application of the perturbation techniques in the syllabus
+- master dominant balance analysis and application of the perturbation techniques in the syllabus

-- you have knowledge of key properties of asymptotic expansions and approximations
+- have knowledge of key properties of asymptotic expansions and approximations